mdozmorov/HiC_tools/README.md

 ### Technology

+- Chromosome conformation capture technologies, 4C, 5C, Hi-C, ChIP-loop, ChIA-PET.
+From microscopy observations (constrained movement of genomic loci, LADs, preferential stability of chromosome conformation and its independence from transcription), to technology details (Figure 1).
+Examples of alpha- and beta-globin locus studies by different technologies, X chromosome inactivation, HOXA-d gene clusters.
+Future vision of single-cell, single-allele investigation of chromatin interactions.
+    - Wit, E. de, and W. de Laat.
+“A Decade of 3C Technologies: Insights into Nuclear Organization.”
+Genes & Development 26, no. 1 (January 1, 2012): 11–24. https://doi.org/10.1101/gad.179804.111.

+- Review of technologies for studying the 3D structure of the genome.
+From microscopy to 3C technologies revealing CTCF and cohesin as the key proteins for establishing chromatin loops.TADs are unlikely over large distances >>1Mb.
+Details of 3C, 4C, 5C, Hi-C, ChIP-PET, and other derivatives.
+A/B compartments and their subdivision.
+TADs, their conservation, ~35-50% still seem to change.
+CTCF (directionality of binding important) and cohesin.
+Diseases and the 3D genome, examples.
+Key steps in data analysis and interpretation, software, visualization.
+Hi-C data specifics - chimeric reads, mapping, data representation as fixed or enzyme-sized bins, normalization, detection of A/B compartments and TAD boundaries, significant interactions.
+Hi-C analysis tools: HiC-Pro, HiCUP, HOMER, Juicer.
+Tools for 3D modeling.
+    - Denker, Annette, and Wouter de Laat.
+“The Second Decade of 3C Technologies: Detailed Insights into Nuclear Organization.”
+Genes & Development 30, no. 12 (June 15, 2016): 1357–82. https://doi.org/10.1101/gad.281964.116.

 - 4D Nucleome Protocols - Collection of genomic technologies currently in use or being developed in the 4DN network - links to wet-lab protocols and papers. https://www.4dnucleome.org/protocols.html

 - Optimization steps for Hi-C wet-lab protocol.
 Pitfalls and their effect on the downstream quality.
 Recommendations for each step.